AlexsLemonade/scpca-nf/README.md

 # scpca-nf

-This repository holds a [Nextflow](https://www.nextflow.io) workflow to process samples as part of the ScPCA project.
+This repository holds a [Nextflow](https://www.nextflow.io) workflow to process samples as part of the [Single-cell Pediatric Cancer Atlas (ScPCA) project](https://scpca.alexslemonade.org/).

 Fastq files for single-cell and single-nuclei RNA-seq samples are processed using [alevin-fry](https://alevin-fry.readthedocs.io/en/latest/).
 All samples are aligned, using selective alignment, to an index with transcripts corresponding to spliced cDNA and to intronic regions, denoted by alevin-fry as `splici`.